syncfusion-content/wpf-docs/wpf/SfDataGrid/Helpers.md

 <tr>
 <td>
 ResolveToRowIndex(int recordIndex)</td><td>
-Resolves RowIndex from the recordindex associated with SfDataGrid.View.Records.When record index is lesser than 0 it returns the -1.</td></tr>
+Resolves RowIndex from the record index associated with SfDataGrid.View.Records.When record index is lesser than 0 it returns the -1.</td></tr>
 <tr>
 <td>
 ResolveToRowIndex(object recordItem)</td><td>